Take a fresh look at your lifestyle.

 Kedar ghat is believed to be Adi Manikarnika and Gauri Kund as Adi Manikarnika – the proximity to the Harishchndra Ghat (second major cremation ghat of Varanasi, somehow authenticates this)

-The ghat is a major attraction among south Indian devotees as it is associated with Kumaraswamy Mutt.
+The ghat is a major attraction among South Indian devotees as it is associated with Kumaraswamy Mutt.
 You may notice many South Indians taking a dip in the holy Ganges near this ghat.
 It is neighboured by Vijiyanagaram Ghat, built together in the 18th Century by King Vijayanagar.
 It was rebuilt in the mid-20th century by the Uttar Pradesh Government.
 The Maharaja of Vijayanagar is said to have developed it and in 1958, the state government made it a pucca ghat.

 The Kedara is assumed to be older than the Kashi Vishwanath because of its mention in the early Puranas and it is widely believed that the temple survived the devastation in the late 17th century by Aurangzeb, inferring that the present Kedareshwar temple is older than the present temple of Vishwanath.